RTXteam/RTX-KG2/README.md

 # How to build RTX kg2

-## Directly in AWS Ubuntu host OS:
+## Directly in Ubuntu 18.04 host OS in AWS:

 In a clean installation of Ubuntu 18.04 (EC2 AMI), as user `ubuntu`, in directory `/home/ubuntu`, execute the following commands in order: